 UPS Age & Size

-Typical batteries in a rack-mounted UPS found in telecommunications rooms (TRs) last approximately three years under normal conditions.
-For TRs that are not adequately cooled, the lifespan can be even less.
-When upgrading switch and wifi equipment, evaluate the UPS age and the size of the unit and compare it to the increased power density expected from power-over-ethernet switch upgrades.
+Typical batteries in rack-mounted UPS found in telecommunications rooms (TRs) last approximately three years under normal conditions.
+The lifespan can be even less for TRs that are not adequately cooled.
+When upgrading the switch and wifi equipment, evaluate the UPS age and the size of the unit and compare it to the increased power density expected from power-over-ethernet switch upgrades.

 UPS Monitoring Capabilities

 Many campuses do not have a centralized way of monitoring the status and age of UPS systems in remote telecommunications rooms (TRs).
 As one network leader told us, they have always “just replaced the UPS systems when they died.”
 The criticality of network infrastructure in telecommunications rooms on campus requires reliable conditioned power from UPS systems, and network leaders should adopt more proactive monitoring and alerting capabilities from these systems.
-Monitoring also includes mobile applications which can alert network staff of issues in real-time.
+Monitoring also includes mobile applications that alert network staff of issues in real time.

 Increasing the power-over-ethernet switch capacity in TRs increases the heat load in those spaces.
-Because many campus TRs are not standards-based and are limited on size and airflow, monitoring the environmental conditions of the area is essential.
-There are several IP-based temperature and humidity monitoring solutions that provide monitoring, or many UPS systems have an environmental monitoring built-in.
+Because many campus TRs are not standards-based and are limited in size and airflow, monitoring the environmental conditions of the area is essential.
+Several IP-based temperatures and humidity monitoring solutions provide monitoring, or many UPS systems have environmental monitoring built-in.

 Evaluate Design and Plan for Growth

-Campus IT and network leaders are under pressure to deliver infrastructure for the fall semester that can support hybrid learning models.
+Campus IT, and network leaders are under pressure to deliver infrastructure for the fall semester to support hybrid learning models.
 In working quickly to implement upgrades to the network and wifi infrastructure, it is equally important to evaluate and upgrade the critical power, cooling, and monitoring infrastructure that enables continuity of performance of your network equipment.